 In March, 2016, the Mashpee Wampanoag tribe announced that it would commence construction of a tribal resort casino in the third region, based upon the assumed power of the U. S. Secretary of the Interior to take land into trust for the tribe.
 On April 28, 2016, the commission voted to deny an application for a Category 1 license in that region.
 On July 28, 2016, in the case of Littlefield v. the U. S. Department of the Interior, the U. S. District Court held that the Secretary of the Interior lacked the authority to take land into trust for the Mashpee Wampanoag tribe and remanded the matter back to the Secretary for further proceedings consistent with the opinion as well as the declaratory judgment entered.
 The Bureau of Indian Affairs filed a motion for reconsideration, which was denied by the District Court, and the Mashpee Wampanoag filed a motion to intervene, which was granted.
-In December, 2016, the U. S. Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U. S. Court of Appeals for the First Circuit.
-On April 24, 2017, the Mashpee Wampanoag filed an assent to motion to stay briefing pending the revised decision from the Department of the Interior, which is expected before June 19, 2017.
+In December, 2016, the U. S. Department of the Interior and the Mashpee Wampanoag each filed a notice of appeal to the U.S. Court of Appeals for the First Circuit.
+On April 24, 2017, the Mashpee Wampanoag filed an assent to motion to stay briefing pending the revised decision from the Department of the Interior.
 On May 8, 2017, the federal appellants in this matter moved to withdraw their appeal.
+The Department of the Interior has not issued a revised decision, but instead has requested further briefing from the parties.
+The Mashpee Wampanoag have asked the court to further stay the matter pending a decision from the Department of the Interior and the court has agreed to the requested stay.
 The Commission will continue to monitor this matter.

 The Category 2 slot facility opened on June 24, 2015.
-In fiscal 2016, the facility generated approximately \$160.9 million in gross gaming revenue, resulting in \$64.4 million in budgetary fund taxes collected by the Commonwealth.
-Gross gaming revenue projections for fiscal 2017 are \$160 million.
+In fiscal 2017, the facility generated approximately \$158.3 million in gross gaming revenue, resulting in \$63.4 million in budgetary fund taxes collected by the Commonwealth.